-Community associations in North Carolina typically are developed by private developers that plat the community, build the infrastructure and improvements, develop the lots, and organize the property owners or community association.
+North Carolina Community associations are typically developed by private developers that plan the community, build the infrastructure and improvements, develop the lots, and organize the property owners or community associations.

 It makes sense that these private developers maintain significant control over the properties, the aesthetic development of the lots and community, and the operations of the community association as the community moves through its early life.
 It also makes sense that, at an appropriate time, the ownership of the common elements and the control over the operations of the community association be transitioned from the private developer to the members of the community.